Skip to main content

 ECR

 ECR is an AWS manager container image registry service.
 A registry exists for the Vets API-specific images in ECR.
-When the docker image is built upon push to the master branch, an image is then pushed to the Vets API ECR registry.
+When the docker image is built upon push to the master branch, an image is pushed to the Vets API ECR registry.

 ArgoCD